shmoos/MicroCenterLLM/README.md

 # MicroCenterLLM
-LLM for MicroCenter for user to search quickly and efficiently
+LLM for MicroCenter for users  to search quickly and efficiently